NarendraTS/NarendraTS/README.md

 ### 📌 Projects & Code
 I focus on building backend and system-oriented software.
 Please explore the pinned repositories below for selected projects and code samples.
+I actively use AI tools to enhance productivity across development tasks such as requirement analysis, architecture exploration, debugging support, and test automation.
+I treat AI as an assistive tool, while core system design, implementation, and validation are driven by engineering fundamentals and hands-on problem solving.